All-Ireland Senior Football Championship: Ulster Championship (Nine teams)

-Preliminary round (1 match): This is one match between the first two teams drawn – the other seven teams receive a bye.
+Preliminary round (1 match): This is one match between the first two eligible teams drawn – the other seven teams receive a bye.
 One team is eliminated at this stage while the winners advance to the quarter-finals.
+Teams who play in the preliminary round are automatically given a bye to the quarter-finals for the following two seasons.

 Quarter-finals (4 matches): The winners of the preliminary round join the other seven teams to make up the quarter-final pairings.
 Four teams are eliminated at this stage while the winners advance to the semi-finals.

 Semi-finals (2 matches): The winners of the four quarter-finals make up the semi-final pairings.
-Two teams are eliminated at this stage while the winners advance to the final and qualify for the All-Ireland group stage.
+Two teams are eliminated at this stage while the winners advance to the final and qualify for the All-Ireland knockout stage.

 Final (1 match): The winners of the two semi-finals contest this game.
-The Ulster champions and runners-up advance directly to the All-Ireland group stage as first seeds and second seeds respectively.
+The Ulster champions and runners-up receive home advantage in the All-Ireland knockout stage.

-All-Ireland Senior Football Championship group stage
+All-Ireland Senior Football Championship playoffs

-Group stage (Sixteen teams remaining)
+First round (Sixteen teams remaining)

-Group stage (24 matches): The 8 provincial finalists, the Tailteann Cup holders and the next 7 highest ranked counties in the National Football League make up the group stage teams.
-Teams are divided into four groups of four.
-The group winners advance to the quarter-finals and the group runners-up and group third placed teams advance to the preliminary quarter-finals.
-Four teams are eliminated at this stage while twelve teams advance to the All-Ireland knockout-stage.
+The 8 provincial finalists, the Tailteann Cup holders and the next 7 highest ranked counties in the National Football League enter the first round.
+(The eighth-highest ranked team in the NFL rankings will also qualify should the Tailteann Cup holders qualify either through reaching their provincial final or through league position).
+Teams are placed in two different pots and drawn into eight ties; the provincial finalists are placed in one pot and the league/Tailteann qualifiers in another.
+Eight matches are played with provincial finalists enjoying home advantage.

-All-Ireland Senior Football Championship knockout stage

-Preliminary quarter-finals (12 teams remaining)

-Preliminary quarter-finals (4 matches): The second-placed teams from the group stage play the third-placed teams from the group stage.
-Teams who met in the provincial finals are kept apart in separate quarter-finals and provincial champions are kept apart where possible.
-Four teams are eliminated at this stage while the winners advance to the quarter-finals.
+Round 2A

+Round 2A (4 matches): Winners of the first-round ties play each other in this round.
+Fixtures are determined by an open draw with the first team picked playing at home.
+Ties can be re-drawn if one or more fixtures are rematches of games played in a provincial final.
+Winners of Round 2A matches advance direct to the quarter-finals while losers get a second chance in Round 3.

+Round 2B

+Round 2B (4 matches): Losers of the first-round ties play each other in this round, with fixtures determined as in Round 2A.
+Winners of Round 2B ties play the losers of Round 2A ties in Round 3; losers in Round 2B are eliminated from the competition.

+Round 3

+Round 3 (4 matches): Winners of Round 2B ties play losers of Round 2A ties in this round.
+The open draw continues in this round but ties are also re-drawn if a fixture is a rematch of a first-round tie as well.
+Winners advance to the quarter-finals while losers are eliminated.

 Quarter-finals (Eight teams remaining)

-Quarter-finals (4 matches): The winners of the preliminary quarter-finals join the first placed teams in the group stage.
-Teams who met in the provincial finals are kept apart in separate quarter-finals and provincial champions are kept apart where possible.
+Quarter-finals (4 matches): Winners from Round 2A are joined by winners from Round 3.
+Rematches from previous rounds are avoided where possible.
 Four teams are eliminated at this stage while the winners advance to the semi-finals.